kinanhino/flask-linux-project/README.md

 2. Run the Flask application using `python app.py`.
 3. Access the application via a web browser at the specified port (default is `http://localhost:5001`).

+## Database Initialization and Migration

+Before running the application for the first time, you need to initialize the database and perform any necessary migrations.
+Follow these steps:

+1. Ensure that you have the required permissions and access to the SQLite database (site.db) file.
+2. Open a terminal or command prompt.
+3. Navigate to the project directory.
+4. Run the following commands to initialize the database and perform migrations: flask db init flask db migrate flask db upgrade

 ## Notes

 - Make sure SSH is enabled on the target machines and the necessary permissions are granted for remote access.